lammps/lammps/doc/src/replicate.rst

   .. parsed-literal::

-       *bbox* = only check atoms in replicas that overlap with a processor's sub-domain
+       *bbox* = only check atoms in replicas that overlap with a processor's subdomain

 Examples
 """"""""